datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 ![Explanatory Plots](images/00_intro_visualization/00_dataviz_intro_visualization-3.png)

-Explanatory plots are made after you've done an analaysis and once you really understand the data you have.
+Explanatory plots are made after you've done an analysis and once you really understand the data you have.
 The goal of these plots is to communicate your findings clearly to others.
-To do so, you want to make sure these plots are made carefully - the axis labels should all be clear, the labels should all be large enough to read, the colors should all be caefully chosen, etc..
+To do so, you want to make sure these plots are made carefully - the axis labels should all be clear, the labels should all be large enough to read, the colors should all be carefully chosen, etc..
 As this takes times and because you do not want to overwhelm your audience, you only want to have a few of these for each project.
 We often refer to these as "publication ready" plots.
 These are the plots that would make it into an article at the New York Times or in your presentation to your bosses.

 Other Explanatory Plotting Examples:
 [How the Recession Shaped the Economy (NYT)](https://www.nytimes.com/interactive/2014/06/05/upshot/how-the-recession-reshaped-the-economy-in-255-charts.html)